 Combating inequalities in access to healthcare

-In the afternoon, a "white visit" enabled 20 women with disabilities to discover the Centre Baclesse.
-The aim of this initiative is to remove the obstacles that hinder access to organized screening, particularly for breast cancer, where participation rates for women with disabilities in Normandy plateau at just 31%, compared with 54% for the rest of the population.
-These visits, organized with adapted materials (Easy to Read and Understand), are part of an essential initiative: to enable everyone to take an active role in their own health.
+In the afternoon, a "white visit" allowed 20 women with disabilities to discover the Baclesse Center.
+This initiative aims to remove barriers that hinder access to organized screening, particularly for breast cancer, where participation rates among women with disabilities in Normandy are capped at only 31%, compared to 54% for the rest of the population.
+These visits, organized with adapted materials (Easy to Read and Understand), are part of an essential approach: enabling everyone to take charge of their own health.

 This initiative, which has taken place twice a year since 2019, is made possible thanks to the cooperation and coordination of the following partners: the RSVA, the Centre Baclesse, the Centre Régional de Coordination des Dépistages des Cancers (CRCDC), and La Ligue Contre le Cancer.